zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/managing-workflows.md

 # Managing Workflows

-Liferay DXP's _Workflow_ application allows users to manage their workflow processes; they can upload a new workflow definition, and make changes to the definitions.
+The _Workflow_ application allows users to manage their workflow processes; they can upload a new workflow definition, and make changes to the definitions.
 Lastly, they can delete workflows.

 ## Uploading a New Workflow Definition